maosenGao/openmiir/meta/README.md

-This directory contains meta information about the stimuli and the EEG setup.
+﻿This directory contains meta information about the stimuli and the EEG setup.

 * beats.v1 - beat onsets in the stimuli and cues as detected by the [librosa beat tracker][1] (version 1, subjects P01-P08)
 * beats.v2 - beat onsets in the stimuli and cues as detected by the [librosa beat tracker][1] (version 2, subjects P09-P14)